Oetgin/Manga_Enhance/README.md

 - Dezoom a bit to be able to read more at once
 - Change the brightness to read in the dark
 - Small menu to change the zoom and brightness level
+- Custom transparent background with your image of choice
+- New mouse cursor
 ### Manga-Scantrad :
 - Automatically go to the next chapter when at the bottom of the page
 - Automatically load more mangas when browsing through the site and at the bottom of the page